sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_26_HalfAdderFullAdderQuiz/Quiz01.md

 **Description**

-a) If A and B is equal to 0, the Output at D will be Zero, as it is the output of XOR gate.
-When both inputs are same for XOR gate, output will be 0.

-b) If A and B is equal to 0, the Output at D will be Zero, as it is the output of XOR gate.
-When both inputs are same for XOR gate, output will be 0.

-c) If A and B is equal to 0, the Output at D will be Zero, as it is the output of XOR gate.
-When both inputs are same for XOR gate, output will be 0.

-d) If A and B is equal to 0, the Output at D will be Zero, as it is the output of XOR gate.
+If A and B is equal to 0, the Output at D will be Zero, as it is the output of XOR gate.
 When both inputs are same for XOR gate, output will be 0.

 ---
 ---